Jay23-org/Jay23/_posts/2020-10-12-6-easiest-ways-to-make-money-on-twitch.markdown

 Next up, we have Twitch bits.
 It can be a significant revenue source for those who have a good number of followers and want to sell it.
 It indicates that the more number of followers you shall have, the chance you make profit increases even more.

 Twitch bits enables users to interact with the streamer on live steam.
 And, here is the opportunity you can establish a good relationship with your viewers.
 It is also essential that you also increase your engagement.
-Over ay.ll, if everything goes god it will fetch you a fair amount of money
+Overall, if everything goes good it will fetch you a fair amount of money.

 ## **Ads**